wish to learn more about antique silver and its hallmarks?

 THE WHAT IS?
 SILVER DICTIONARY:|

-A: advertisements in silver - Aladdin lamp - alphabetic symbols (British Silver Plate) - ancient advertisements - anointing spoon - apostle spoon - argyle - argyll - Artel (Kiev-Kostroma) - Artel (Moscow) - Artel (St.Petersburg) - asparagus fork - asparagus holder asparagus server - assayer mark
+A: advertisements in silver - Aladdin lamp - alphabetic symbols (British Silver Plate) - ancient advertisements - anointing spoon - apostle spoon - apple corer - argyle - argyll - Artel (Kiev-Kostroma) - Artel (Moscow) - Artel (St.Petersburg) - asparagus fork - asparagus holder asparagus server - assayer mark

-B: baby rattle - bed warmer - beehive honey-pot - bell - berry spoon - bigorne - biscuit warmer - boatswain's call - bombilla - bosun whistle - bottle ticket - bougie-box - bourdalou - brandy saucepan - bratina - brazier - bread-basket - Britannia metal - Broad Arrow - British hallmarking - buckle - butter cooler - butter dish - butt marker
+B: baby rattle - bed warmer - beehive honey-pot - bell - berry spoon - bib holder - bigorne - biscuit warmer - boatswain's call - bombilla - bosun whistle - bottle ticket - bougie-box - bourdalou - brandy saucepan - bratina - brazier - bread-basket - Britannia metal - British hallmarking - Broad Arrow - buckle - butter cooler - butter dish - butt marker

-C: caddy spoon - cake-basket - canteen - caster - castor - cayenne scoop - cayenne spoon - chanukah lamp - charka chatelaine - cheese toaster - chota peg - cigar lighter - close plating - coach pot - coaster - coat of arms - coffee-cup holder - coin holder counter holder cow creamer - cream scoop - cream skimmer - crest - cruet stand
+C: caddy spoon - cake-basket - canteen - caster - castor - cayenne scoop - cayenne spoon - chanukah lamp - charka chatelaine - cheese toaster - chota peg - cigar lighter - close plating - coach pot - coaster - coat of arms - coffee-cup holder - coin holder counter holder cow creamer - cream scoop - cream skimmer - crest - 'crown' mark on sterling silver and silverplate - cruet stand

 D: dance card - decanter-stand - decanter wagon - dish cross - dish ring - dog-nose spoon - doll's house miniature - duty dodger - duty mark